dhis2/dhis2-docs/src/developer/web-api/tracker.md

     api/33/trackedEntityInstances.json?ou=DiszpKrYNg8&program=ur1Edk5Oe2n
       &filter=lw1SqmMlnfh:GT:150:LT:190

-A query where multiple operand and item filters are specified for dates interval (also support milliseconds and time zone):
+A query where multiple operand and item filters are specified for dates interval:

     api/33/trackedEntityInstances.json?ou=DiszpKrYNg8&program=ur1Edk5Oe2n
-      &filter=lw1SqmMlnfh:GT:01-01-2000 12:00:00:LT:01-01-2001 12:00:00
+      &filter=lw1SqmMlnfh:GT:01-01-2000:LT:01-01-2001

 To query on an attribute using multiple values in an *IN* filter: